samyap4/password-rotation-action-post-login/integration/installation_guide.md

 * **Password Expiry In Days:** Set this to the number of days a password is valid before expiry.
 * **Error Message:** Set this to what you want to display to the user when they attempt to use an expired password.
+* **Enabled Connections:** Set this to a comma-delimited list (no spaces) of the connection IDs you wish to enforce this policy on.
+Alternatively, leave it blank if you wish to enforce this policy on all connections.
+* **Enabled Organizations:** Set this to a comma-delimited list (no spaces) of the organization IDs you wish to enforce this policy on.
+Alternatively, leave it blank if you wish to enforce this policy on all organizations.

 1. Add the integration to your Library by selecting **Create**.